epimorphics/elda/docs/E1.3.0-SNAPSHOT/velocity.md

 * `velocityTemplate` for the name of the root template file (default: `index.vm`)
 * `_resourceRoot` for a path that should be prepended to assets, such as CSS stylesheets and JavaScript files
-* `_velocityRoot` for a path on the server's file system where the Velocity templates are found.
+* `_velocityPath` for a path on the server's file system where the Velocity templates are found.

 #### Example